ajamina/playing-with-git/README.md

 “In the shared repository model, collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
 Pull requests are useful in this model as they initiate code review and general discussion about a set of changes before the changes are merged into the main development branch.
 This model is more prevalent with small teams and organizations collaborating on private projects.”

 Suppose we are starting with a new project or jumping onto an existing project.
-There will exist a *master* branch and a parallel *dev* branch.
+There will exist a `master` branch and a parallel `dev` branch.

-*Origin/master* should be the branch where the HEAD points to code that is production-ready and deployable.
+`origin/master` should be the branch where the HEAD points to code that is production-ready and deployable.
-*Origin/dev* should be the branch where HEAD points to code that is in a state with the latest development changes ready for the next release/merge with master.
+`origin/dev` should be the branch where HEAD points to code that is in a state with the latest development changes ready for the next release/merge with master.

-Never(?) push directly to master (dev?).
-All changes to master (dev?) should be from merging other branches into master.
-Because the master branch should be production-ready and deployable at any time, progress work should not be done here.
+Never push directly to `master`.
+All changes to `master` should be from merging other branches into master.
+Because the `master` branch should be production-ready and deployable at any time, progress work should not be done here.

 ## Creating branches

 You want to start writing code to add to the project.
-The emphasis of this doc is about topic branches.
-These short-lived branches should be used for issues, bug fixes, features, or any specific work that takes some time.
+The emphasis of this doc is about **topic branches**.
+These short-lived branches should be used for bug fixes, features, or any specific work that takes some time.
 Name it something specific.
-Do not write something generic like ‘feature 23’, this makes it less clear what the branch is being used for.
+Do not write something generic like `feature 23`.
+This makes it less clear what the branch is being used for.

 Create your own branch using